 The weather today was so beautiful in our little corner of Switzerland, we set out on a leisurely drive through vibrant green fields and pockets of fragrant forests to visit the Abbaye d’Hauterive.
 The 12th-century Cistercian Abbey is a Swiss heritage site in the canton of Fribourg.
 Visitors can tour the interior of the abbey, but it also offers miles of scenic hiking trails surrounding the sprawling complex.
 Since we couldn’t bear to be inside on such a beautiful day and we had our dog with us, we opted for hiking.
 If you have enough time, we would recommend you visit the interior of Hauterive Abbey as well.

 The abbey is most easily reached by car.
 Parking is available on site, but if it’s full, you can likely find free parking nearby.

-See our map at the end of this post.
+Travel Tip: See our useful map at the end of this post.

 With Touille, our rat terrier, happily snuffling here and there, we meandered past the abbey and its outbuildings, across the river, and circled back to climb the adjacent ridge overlooking the ancient monastery.